-To analyze the behavior of this model we begin by constructing mean-field equations of motion.
-These are exact for the underlying models in the thermodynamic limit $S\to\infty$~\cite{Huber2020, Morrison2008}, and more generally for models in this class~\cite{Fiorelli2023, Wright2023} giving us confidence in their validity here.
-For compactness we define quantities such as $X_A = \Tr[S_x^A\rho]/S$ which give the normalized expectation values for the spin components such that $-1\leq X_A\leq 1$.
-The products which appear in the evolution equations are broken using the usual mean-field ansatz e.g.~$\Tr[S_x^AS_y^B\rho]/S^2 \simeq X_AY_B$.
-With this we obtain a set of 6 coupled non-linear equations, three for each site
+To analyze the behavior of this model we construct mean-field equations of motion.
+These are exact, for the underlying models, in the thermodynamic limit $S\to\infty$~\cite{Huber2020, Morrison2008}, and more generally for models in this class~\cite{Fiorelli2023, Wright2023} giving us confidence in their validity.
+For compactness we define e.g~$X_A = \Tr[S_x^A\rho]/S$, the normalized expectation values for the spin components such that $-1\leq X_A\leq 1$.
+The products which appear are broken using the mean-field ansatz $\Tr[S_x^AS_y^B\rho]/S^2 \simeq X_AY_B$.
+With this we obtain a set of 6 coupled non-linear equations, 3 for each site

-Note that, because of our choice of scaling, the equations are all independent of the size of the collective spin, $S$.
+Note that, because of our choice of scaling, the equations are all independent of the size of $S$.
 We first analyze the steady-state phase diagram of the model described by this set of equations.
-The steady-state is found when all of the time derivatives above vanish.
-In some limiting cases it is possible to find analytic expressions, however, generally, this is non-trivial, hence we will employ other methods to analyze the full phase diagram defined by these equations.

 The equations above always have a normal state solution with $X_A=X_B=Y_A=Y_B=0$ and $Z_A=-1$, $Z_B=1$.
 This corresponds to the dissipation dominated state of the $\mathcal{PT}$ model and the paramagnetic state of the individual LMG models.
 Therefore, this state is stable when both $\lambda\ll g$ and $|J|\ll g$.
 Away from this region, while the normal state is still a solution to the mean-field equations, it is no longer stable.
 Hence, to obtain the full phase diagram we must categorize all of the possible solutions to the mean-field equations and analyze their stability.
 While some analytic results are available, for example for the LMG model~\cite{Morrison2008}, in general this must be done numerically.
-To find these solutions we time evolve the equations at each point in parameter space for different initial conditions and count the number of stable solutions found.
+To find these solutions, we numerically search for steady-state solutions of Eqs.~\eqref{eqn:MF1}--\eqref{eqn:MFn} for each point in parameter space, check their stability from the eigenvalues of the Jacobian matrix and count the number of distinct solutions.